RexWangSida/LearningNotes/ConcurrentDesign/README.md

   - **join**：waits for process to terminate, *[join()](https://www.geeksforgeeks.org/joining-threads-in-java/)* in Java & Python

 ## Mutual Exclusion
+  - The goal of Mutual Exclusion is to avoid interference in parallel composition.

 **1.Atomicity**
   - **Atomicity brackets**: `<`x := x + 1`>`